-This course illuminates current theories about autism together with challenges faced by people on the autism spectrum.
+The MIT course “Autism Theory and Technology” illuminates current theories about autism together with challenges faced by people on the autism spectrum.
 Theories in communicating, interacting socially, managing cognitive and affective overload, and achieving independent lifestyles are covered.
 In parallel, the course presents state-of-the-art technologies being developed for helping improve both theoretical understanding and practical outcomes.
 Participants are expected to meet and interact with people on the autism spectrum.
-Weekly reading, discussion, and a term project are required.

 This course will lay a foundation in autism theory and autism technology that significantly leverages and expands MIT’s ability to pioneer new technology for helping under-served populations.

 Autism Spectrum Disorders (ASD’s) encompass a broad set of conditions applying to a growing number of people worldwide, which the CDC identified in 2009 as involving the diagnosis of 1 in 100 children by age 8 in the USA.
 A person receives a diagnosis of ASD when they have a combination of atypical responses in categories relating to social interaction, communication, and restrictive and repetitive behaviors.

 Many people on the autism spectrum face significant challenges with daily living, relationship building and maintenance, emotion awareness and regulation, and both verbal and nonverbal communication.
 Many also have problems with motor coordination and fine motor control to produce speech or certain sequences of movements, and some have a mysterious condition where their ability to move completely disappears and returns.
 Many also have problems with sensory regulation, sleep, attention, and executive function abilities.
 Students who take this class will learn about all of these challenges, many of which also affect people who do not have an autism diagnosis.
 Students will receive a state-of-the-art overview of technologies being developed to address such challenges.